Understanding 8/9 as a Mixed Number: A thorough look

 Q1: Can all fractions be converted to mixed numbers?

 A1: No. Only improper fractions (where the numerator is greater than or equal to the denominator) can be converted into mixed numbers.
 Proper fractions, where the numerator is less than the denominator, cannot be expressed as mixed numbers.
-They remain as proper fractions.
+Because of that, they remain as proper fractions.
 8/9, being a proper fraction, stays as 8/9.

 Q2: What is the difference between an improper fraction and a mixed number?